Aaron Hernandez Attorney Jose Baez Predicts He Will Be Free, Odin Lloyd Appeal Planned

 Throughout the trial, attorneys for Hernandez fingered former pal Alexander Bradley as the shooter.
 An admitted drug dealer who was with Hernandez on the night of the shootings, Bradley took the stand against Hernandez in the case.

-Bradley is now serving a five-year sentence for a separate shooting in Hartford, and from his opening words from the stand the defense hammered at his credibility, making prominent mention of the immunity deal he had secured with prosecutors in order to testify.
+Bradley is now serving a five-year sentence for a separate shooting in Hartford, and from his opening words from the stand, the defense hammered at his credibility, making prominent mention of the immunity deal he had secured with prosecutors in order to testify.

 Not long after the Boston shooting, authorities charged Hernandez with shooting Bradley in the face, all in a callous attempt to intimidate him into not taking the stand against him.